 Description of General Operation

-Starting 5 minutes after the fan status indicates the supply fan is on, the sequence will slowly reduce the AHUs static pressure setpoint by 10 Pa (0.04 in. of water) every 2 minutes if R≤I. As static pressure drops, downstream VAV box dampers will open further for a given load.
-When the combination of reduced static pressure and changes in load drives more than two VAV boxes more than 95% open, the system will respond by increasing static pressure setpoint by 15 Pa (0.06 in. of water) for every request but no more than a maximum of 37 Pa (0.15 in. of water), regardless of the number of requests.
+Starting 5 minutes after the fan status indicates the supply fan is on, the sequence will slowly reduce the AHUs static pressure setpoint by [UNITS [10 Pa] [0.04 in. of water]] every 2 minutes if R≤I. As static pressure drops, downstream VAV box dampers will open further for a given load.
+When the combination of reduced static pressure and changes in load drives more than two VAV boxes more than 95% open, the system will respond by increasing static pressure setpoint by [UNITS [15 Pa] [0.06 in. of water]] for every request but no more than a maximum of [UNITS [37 Pa] [0.15 in. of water]], regardless of the number of requests.
 The setpoint will continue to increase every 2 minutes until all but 2 VAV boxes (for Ignored Request value of 2) are satisfied (damper position < 85%).
-Subsequently, the setpoint will continue to decrease by 10 Pa (0.04 in. of water) every 2 minutes.
+Subsequently, the setpoint will continue to decrease by [UNITS [10 Pa] [0.04 in. of water]] every 2 minutes.

 Example